svroonland/rezilience/README.md

 * Type-safety: all errors that can result from any of the `rezilience` policies are encoded in the method signatures, so no unexpected RuntimeExceptions.
 * Support for your own error types (the `E` in `ZIO[R, E, A]`) instead of requiring your effects to have `Exception` as error type
 * Lightweight: `rezilience` uses only ZIO fibers and will not create threads or blocking
-* Resource-safe: built on ZIO's `ZManaged`, any allocated resources are cleaned up safely after use
+* Resource-safe: built on ZIO's `ZManaged`, any allocated resources are cleaned up safely after use.
+Call interruptions are handled properly.
 * Thread-safe: all policies are safe under concurrent use.
 * ZIO integration: some policies take for example ZIO `Schedule`s and `rezilience` tries to help type inference using variance annotations
 * Metrics: all policies (will) provide usage metrics for monitoring purposes